AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planning.md

 * For budgeting allocations for and prioritize multiple projects at the system-level: use the system-level Resource Planner.

-  You can access the Resource Planner by going to the Resource Planner subtab in the Peoplearea.
+  You can access the Resource Planner by going to the Resource Planner subtab in the People area.

   For information about the Resource Planner, see [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md).